Aquarius-blake/Aquarius-blake/README.md

 - 👋 Hi, I’m @Aquarius-blake
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning vb.
 Net and dart
-- 💞️ I’m looking to collaborate on mobile app development
+- 💞️ I’m looking to collaborate on mobile app development and desktop app development
 - 📫 How to reach me ...

 <!---